 Kids, don’t fire up that XBOX just yet, and set down the fidget spinners.
 Parents, aunts, uncles, grandparents and adult science lovers alike: take note.
 This list of epic educational (and fun) destinations I am about to reveal, will help make your next summer road trip one for the history books.
 Or should we say “science books?”

 Life, ah, “Finds a Way” at Prehistoric World

 A short drive from Upper Canada Village will bring you to Prehistoric World.
 This epic attraction in Morrisburg, Ontario has been letting tourists come face to face with dinosaurs since before Jurassic Park was even an idea.

 Bring the kids, and spend the day exploring a beautiful walking trail that lets you stroll among a brilliant collection of over 50 life-sized prehistoric sculptures.
 I first experienced this place when I was a kid – around thirty years ago.
 In the years since this awe-inspiring park has continued to captivate visitors of all ages.

-We visited and explored Prehistoric World while working on my first blog with The Great Waterway, just last July.
+We visited and explored Prehistoric World while working on my first blog with South Eastern Ontario, just last July.
 Truth be told, this place still has a direct line to my inner seven-year-old.
 To this very day, I can’t resist posing for a silly picture, or twenty.